When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 Shared Hosting is the beginner entry-level web hosting plan.

-Also, it is the cheapest website hosting plan for all web hosts.
-Shared hosting prices start anywhere from $2 to $15 per month.
+It is also the cheapest website hosting plan for all web hosts.
+Shared hosting prices start at $2 to $15 per month.

 As I said, it depends on your plan’s additional hosting features.